 Teaching religious belief - chracterised (often unfairly) as 'indoctrination' or 'proslytisation' - is not the role of the state.
-But teaching about religions may well be.
+But teaching about religions and other world views may well be.
 Understanding the beliefs and motivations of other people is an important part of the process of growth and development, and RE provides the opportunity for children and young people to consider (amongst many other issues);

 the meaning of life